-The $2K rule says that if you have $2,000 saved for each year of a child’s life, you are on track to cover about 50% the cost of four-year, in-state public university tuition, Boroff said.
+The $2K rule says that if you have $2,000 saved for each year of your child’s life, you are on track to cover about 50% the cost of four-year, in-state, public university tuition, Boroff said.
 This assumes that your $36,000 investment will grow over time in a 529 plan, which is a tax-advantaged college savings vehicle.

-According to The College Board’s Trends in College Pricing and Student Aid 2020, it will cost an average of $26,820 for four-year public university in-state students (including tuition and fees, room and board, and living expenses) for the 2020-21 school year.
+According to The College Board’s Trends in College Pricing and Student Aid 2020, it will cost an average of $26,820 for a four-year public university, in-state, students (including tuition and fees, room and board, and living expenses) for the 2020-21 school year.
 The average sticker price for tuition and fees alone for public, in-state schools will be $10,560.

 How Does the $2K Rule of Thumb Work?